Avoid Catching a Cold

 You wake up in the morning and your throat feels sore, your nose is stuffy and you can't stop sneezing!
 All of us have experienced the symptoms of a cold.
 What causes a cold?
 Well, a cold is caused by a virus.
 We can get this virus by touching things that other people have touched that have had a cold.
 Then we can spread it to other people.
 We can also catch it through the air breathing it in through our noses and mouth.
 There are precautions we can take to keep ourselves from getting a cold.

-- 1Wash your hands.Do this regularly to avoid germs.Advertisement
+- 1Do this regularly to avoid germs.Wash your hands.Advertisement

-- 2Take vitamins.To help build up the body's immune system against a virus.Advertisement
+- 2To help build up the body's immune system against a virus.Take vitamins.Advertisement

 Helpful facts about colds and how to avoid catching the cold virus

-- 1The common cold is one of the most common causes of why human beings lose school and work time.In the U.S.A., up to 22 million school days are lost due to people being sick with colds.
-There are over 200 different viruses that can cause colds and they have varying severity.Advertisement
+- 1In the U.S.A., up to 22 million school days are lost due to people being sick with colds.
+There are over 200 different viruses that can cause colds and they have varying severity.The common cold is one of the most common causes of why human beings lose school and work time.Advertisement

 - 10Especially after blowing your nose or doing something which will stain your hands or make them feel sticky, wash your hands frequently and thoroughly with soap.